rhwy/AspNet5Mvc6TalksCode/README.md

 3. [Run Continuously & tests](RunTestsContinuously/).
 Simple lib for testing and file watcher.
 You'll learn to:
     * load test lib
     * lunch the test runner
-    * add a tool to watch contiuously your files
+    * add a tool to do continuous testing while you write your tests (by simply adding a file watcher+test runner)